 After you win an appeal for your SSDI or SSI benefits, you will begin receiving monthly payments according to the current benefits schedule.
 You will likely also qualify for back pay.
 This covers from the date of your initial application until the date your cash benefits begin.
 We can ensure you receive the correct payment amount and an accurate check for your missed payments.

 Back pay is generally paid as a lump sum for those on SSDI and as two or more separate payments for those on SSI.
 This is so you do not violate the limits set by SSI to qualify for benefits because of your back pay payments.

 You may continue to draw benefits as long as you meet qualifications.
 Depending on your age, qualifying disability, and other factors, SSA may request to review your case every few years.
 Our team can help with this process, as well.

 Complete a Free Case Evaluation form now

 Call Now to Have Our Social Security Disability Team Review Your Case

-Our team at Farmer & Morris Law, PLLC, can help prepare your claim for SSD benefits or file an appeal if your claim was denied.
-Call our team for a free consultation and learn more about how a Social Security Disability lawyer from our team can help you in Hickory.
+Our team at Farmer & Morris Law, PLLC, can help prepare your claim for SSDI or SSI benefits or file an appeal if your claim was denied.
+Call our team for a free consultation and learn more about how a Social Security Disability lawyer from our team can help you in Hickory, North Carolina.